bmuriithi1/mars-rover-program/README.md

 Output string: `'(3, 4, E)'`

-If command had instead been `'(2, 3, E) LFRFF'`, output would be `'(3, 4, E) LOST'`
+If the robot goes out of the predefined grid, the output string contains the last known position and orientation of the robot, with the string 'LOST' appended to the end of the output.
+For example, if the input command was `'(2, 3, E) LFRFF'`, the output string would be `'(3, 4, E) LOST'`.
-- Command shows last known position of the robot and string 'LOST' indicates the robot has gone off the grid.
 ___________

 ## Executing the program